chaolinhan/chaolinhan/README.md

 ### Hi there 👋
-> 美丽啊，向死而活

-Currently a backend programmer.
+Currently a backend system engineer in data infrastructure industry.
 Previously a math and HPC student.

-🔭 I’m currently working in the IT industry, specifically data storage
+🔭 I’m currently working in the enterprise data storage industry

 🌱 I’m currently learning to live a good schedule